transparency-dev/static-ct/deployment/live/aws/test/README.md

 At a high level, this environment consists of:
 - One RDS Aurora MySQL database
 - One S3 Bucket
+- Two secrets (log public key and private key for signing digests) in AWS Secrets Manager

 ## Manual deployment